Debugging

 Forgiveness in Error Handling - Why Agent Recovery Matters More Than Prevention

-Graceful recovery in AI agents matters more than trying to prevent every error.
-Learn why forgiveness-first error handling builds more resilient desktop automation.
+Graceful recovery in AI agents beats trying to prevent every error.
+Practical patterns for retry logic, error classification, and checkpoint-based recovery in desktop automation.

 The 2AM Debugging Session - What AI Agent Development Actually Looks Like